Jules Destrée: Biography

 Sebastião de Magalhães Lima (1) and Destrée (2), in July 1916, at the launch in Italy of the Latina Gens society.
 Romanian writer Elena Bacaloglu, Latina Gens founder, is back row, marked 5.

-After Germany invaded Belgium in 1914, Jules Destrée went into exile in France at the request of the Belgian government, pleading for the Belgian cause in London, Paris and Rome.
-He also went on diplomatic missions, to Saint Petersburg and to China in 1918.
+After the German invasion of Belgium in 1914, Jules Destrée went into exile in France at the request of the Belgian government, pleading for the Belgian cause in London, Paris and Rome.
+He also went on diplomatic missions to the Russian Empire and China in 1918.

 From 1919 to 1921, he was Minister of Arts and Sciences.
 He installed a "Fonds des mieux doués", a fund for the education of gifted children from poor families.
-In 1920, he started the "Académie de Langue et de Littérature françaises de Belgique", the Academy of French Language and Literature of Belgium.
+In 1920, he started the Academy of French Language and Literature of Belgium (Académie de Langue et de Littérature françaises de Belgique).

 Destrée (second from the right) at a session of the International Committee on Intellectual Cooperation.

 Until his death, he would continue to work on improving the political situation of Wallonia.
-In 1923, he left the "Assemblée wallonne" (the Wallonian Assembly), which he co-founded in 1912, because it had not paid enough attention to the Walloon working class.
+In 1923, he left the "Assemblée wallonne" (the Walloon Assembly), which he co-founded in 1912, because it had not paid enough attention to the Walloon working class.
 In 1929, he signed, together with Camille Huysmans, the "Compromis des Belges" (Compromise of the Belgians).
 This document judged separatism, accepted the cultural autonomy of Flanders and Wallonia, and suggested a greater autonomy for municipalities and provinces.
 It foresaw a bilingual Flanders and a unilingual Wallonia (this was before Brabant was split and the Brussels-Capital Region was created as a separate entity).

 Because of his engagement in the League of Nations' Committee on Intellectual Cooperation (between 1022 and 1932), Destrée was appointed head of the International Office of Museums (IOM), a unit of the International Institute of Intellectual Cooperation (IIIC), with Euripide Foundoukidis as secretary.

 In 1938, the Institut Jules Destrée was founded to promote the regional development of Wallonia.
 With his heritage, a museum was founded in the attic of the Town Hall of Charleroi (Musée Jules Destrée), which opened in 1988.